 Whole Woman’s Health Alliance v.
 Paxton (Texas)

-Texas laws regulating abortion have proliferated over time.
-Pursuing an incremental strategy designed to chip away at abortion access, the State has layered restrictions on top of restrictions, steadily increasing the burdens faced by people seeking to end their pregnancies.
-Reasonable regulations have been superseded by unreasonable ones, increasing the cost and decreasing the availability of abortion care, while failing to provide added benefits.
-Abortion patients and providers now face a dizzying array of medically unnecessary requirements that are difficult, time-consuming, and costly to navigate—sometimes prohibitively so.
+For years, Texas pursued an incremental strategy designed to chip away at abortion access.
+The State layered restrictions on top of restrictions, steadily increasing the burdens faced by people seeking to end their pregnancies.
+When this case was filed, abortion patients and providers faced a dizzying array of medically unnecessary requirements that were difficult, time-consuming, and costly to navigate—sometimes prohibitively so.

 Attorney General of Texas, in his official capacity; Executive Commissioner of the Texas Health & Human Services Commission, in her official capacity; Commissioner of the Texas Department of State Health Services, in his official capacity; Executive Director of the Texas Medical Board, in his official capacity; Chancellor of the University of Texas System, in his official capacity; and Travis County Attorney, in his official capacity and as representative of the class of all Texas county and district attorneys with authority to prosecute misdemeanor offenses